nobleator/nest-quest/README.md

 - [x] `Criterion` object with category, tolerance, unit, and sign/direction properties (will add weights and travel mode later)
 - [x] Point of interest categories defined via enum, including Unknown option
 - [x] Web client to allow dynamic addition and removal of criterion objects
-- [x] Web client to load critera from stored data via `GET /api/v0/criteria` endpoint
+- [x] Web client to load criteria from stored data via `GET /api/v0/criteria` endpoint
 - [x] Database table `Criterion` to store criteria (will need to update this later to include user linkage)
 - [x] `POST /api/v0/criteria` endpoint to store list of criteria (will eventually be replaced with comprehensive tree)
 - [x] Intergrate with Overpass API to perform POI lookups